Mastercard, Discover, AmEx and now Visa will ditch signatures

 Writes trendy stories about credit cards.

-You may not be jotting your name on payment slips and checkout terminals much longer.
-Mastercard, Discover and American Express plan to ditch the signature requirement at merchants April 2018, and experts say Visa likely will do the same.
+You will not be routinely jotting your name on payment slips and checkout terminals much longer.
+Mastercard, Discover, American Express and now Visa plan to ditch the signature requirement at merchants in April.

 - Discover said on Dec.
 6, that it, too, would abandon the signature requirement.
 “With the rise in new payment security capabilities, like chip technology and tokenization, the time is right to remove this step from the checkout experience,” Discover’s Jasma Ghai, vice president of global products innovation, says.